Li-intl/Li-intl.github.io/README.md

-  This is my theme: jekyll-theme-architect
+  This is my theme: jekyll-theme-merlot
+  (it is really a nice theme)